AlexQuinlivan/shopping-list/README.md

 # shopping-list

 shopping-list is a bodged together node/express api designed to bridge the gap between your iCloud Reminders shopping list and the Woolworths NZ product locator.
-This tool is particularly useful for those who maintain a shopping list in iCloud Reminders and wish to easily locate these items within the Woolworths NZ store.
+This tool is particularly useful for those who maintain a shopping list in iCloud Reminders and wish to easily locate these items within a Woolworths NZ store.
 It uses the [reminders-cli](https://github.com/keith/reminders-cli) tool and reads items from a well known reminders list (e.g., "Shopping") and matches them with products available at your local store.

 The product locator is pretty hit or miss right now.
 But this works on a garbage in / garbage out system.
 The more accurate what you put in your shopping list is, the more accurate what it finds is.